Skip to content

 return length * width

-For more complex functions, use a multi-line docstring:
+For complex functions, use multi-line docstrings with sections:

 """